0xProject/0x-launch-kit-backend/README.md

     We don't have the build step for Javascript code for now, but if you want to use some modern syntax not supported by your current environment - you can add it.

+## Running some basic SRA queries

+If you want to check that it's working

 ## Commands

 -   build - Builds `TS` code and copies the build version over in place of `JS` code (**Warning**: Overrides the JS code)